syncfusion-content/maui-docs/MAUI/PDF-Viewer/Add-Remove-Modify-Annotations.md

 {% endhighlight %}
 {% endtabs %}

-## Remove Annotations from the PDF Document
+## Remove annotations from the PDF document

 This section will go through different methods of removing annotations from a PDF document.

-### Remove the Selected Annotation
+### Remove the selected annotation

-You can remove the selected annotation programmatically by providing the selected annotation instance as the parameter to `RemoveAnnotation` method.
-The selected annotation instance may be obtained from the `AnnotationSelected` event.
+You can remove the selected annotation programmatically by providing the selected annotation instance as the parameter to [RemoveAnnotation](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html#Syncfusion_Maui_PdfViewer_SfPdfViewer_RemoveAnnotation_Syncfusion_Maui_PdfViewer_Annotation_) method.
+The selected annotation instance may be obtained from the [AnnotationSelected](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html#Syncfusion_Maui_PdfViewer_SfPdfViewer_AnnotationSelected) event.
 The following example shows how to remove the selected annotation.

 {% tabs %}
 {% highlight c# %}